gnoevoy/Ecommerce_and_Web_Analytics/Assignments /Web_performance_and_traffic.md

 </br>

-### Task 8
+### Bounce Rate Comparison
-Show a comparison of the bounce rates for the main homepage and the bounce rate for 'lander-1'.
+Compares the bounce rates of the main homepage against 'lander-1', providing insights into visitor engagement and page effectiveness.

 ![website_performance_and_traffic_sources_page-0008](https://github.com/gnoevoy/Ecommerce_and_Web_Analytics/assets/43414592/db04e9b0-2883-47a9-81ce-9a01d2d58151)